 A thin line separates developmental data gathering from surreptitious information gathering.
-Most software to some extent collects data regardless of its country of origin, according to Smith.
+Most software, to some extent, collects data regardless of its country of origin, according to Smith.

 “While nothing suggests that this analytic information is currently being abused, it is collecting basic data that can be abused by third parties to identify user patterns and behaviors.
-This could cause some privacy concern for non-Chinese users,” Smith concluded.
+This could cause some privacy concerns for non-Chinese users,” Smith concluded.

 Open Source Safety Net

-One advantage with Linux is the ability to audit the code.
+One advantage of Linux is the ability to audit the code.
 However, the code base of an entire operating system is large.
 You can not really scrutinize it all, said Steven T. Snyder, senior attorney at Bradley.